Tag: eastern sicily

 The Iblean Mountains of southeastern Sicily, pictured in the background, hold the energy of many ancient peoples.
 The most significant prior to the arrival of the Greeks, were the Siculi (Sicels in English), who historians believe arrived in Sicily from the middle of the Italic penisula circa 1200 BCE.
 The limestone Iblean (or Hyblean) mountains…

 The faces decorating Ragusa’s Palazzo Bertini send a message.
-The palace, built in the late 18th century in the style of the Late Sicilian Baroque, sits on the road marking the dividing line between the old, aristocratic Ragusa Ibla and the new, up-and-coming city of Ragusa–in other words, the line between old money and new….
+The palace, built in the late 18th century in the style of the Late Sicilian Baroque, sits on Corso Italia leading to the old, aristocratic Ragusa Ibla from the new, up-and-coming city of Ragusa–in other words, the avenue between old money and new.
+The three faces…

 Let’s eat chocolate from Sicily while dreaming about traveling there!
 Join Experience Sicily on Tuesday, Aug.
 11 at 7PM Eastern for an online presentation about Sicily travel with a synchronous chocolate tasting.
 Sign up for Zoom meeting is complimentary.
 The artisanal chocolate (As is made in Modica, as in this photograph I took last summer.)…